urnest/urnest/README.md

         - RAII
       status: usable

--   btt is a simple time tracker, it uses fltk1.3 for UI
-      status: usable

 -   hcp is progress towards a utility to split C++-in-single-source-file into .h and .cpp files (to make hand-coding more efficient); part of this utility is a (partial) C++ parser that I hope to use to write